 For over 100 acres of Christmas revelry and a stunning light display that weaves through three interconnecting parks, make Yukon’s Christmas in the Park your family’s destination this holiday season.
 Hop on the Santa Express Train that promises to whisk visitors away to an illuminated winter paradise that shines like the star atop the festival’s 50-ft. lighted Christmas tree.
 Escape the confines of your car and experience the breathtaking sight of millions of multi-colored lights gracefully draped along a variety of walking trails.
 Don’t miss the festival’s designated pull-over areas, which create a perfect viewing area for light displays set to music.

 While Honor Heights Park in Muskogee is known for its vibrant azalea blooms in spring, the park keeps the magic alive through the wintry nights of December by swapping floral imagery for over one million dynamic lights and displays.
 As the park’s azaleas take to their wintry slumber, Honor Heights Park recreates the rich hues of spring by draping the hibernating rose and azalea bushes with bursts of holiday color.
 With over 120 acres of trees and water areas decorated for the holidays, and with animated displays of deer, squirrels and birds peppered along the park’s pathways, Muskogee’s Garden of Lights will transport visitors to a spellbinding holiday celebration of natural beauty.

 Though it is nearly impossible to list every breathtaking holiday light display within Oklahoma's borders, no top light display series would be complete without the following honorable mentions.
-Visit the Castle of Muskogee for Christmas Kingdom at the Castle and make your way through one of the world's largest collections of holiday inflatables with over 2,000 displays, a petting zoo for the kids and tractor-drawn hayrides amidst the twinkling backdrop of the castle grounds.
+Visit the Castle of Muskogee for Castle Christmas and make your way through one of the world's largest collections of holiday inflatables with over 1,000 displays, as well as train rides, holiday hayrides and even camel rides amidst the twinkling backdrop of the castle grounds.